 Excellent problem-solving skills

-Excellent oral and written English is required
+Excellent oral and written communication skills in English/Fluent in English

 Able to work (paid) overtime

 Able to work in the US without sponsorship now or any time in the future

 Must have been vaccinated or willing to be vaccinated for COVID-19 prior to starting employment